jaredar1232/jaredar1232/README.md

 ### Hi there, I'm Jared 👋

-## I'm a Developer, Travler, and Tech Nerd!
+## Developer, Travler, and Tech Nerd!
 - 🔭 I’m currently working on a videoplatform concept with another developer in Germany!
 - 🌱 I love learning about everything 🤣
 - ⚡ 2020 Goals: Start working with an amazing comapny, keep expanding programming skills, move somewhere new?